Monarch butterfly: Types of predators

 Some mice, particularly the black-eared mouse (Peromyscus melanotis), are, like all rodents, able to tolerate large doses of cardenolides and can eat monarchs.
 Overwintering adults become less toxic over time making them more vulnerable to predators.
 In Mexico, about 14% of the overwintering monarchs are eaten by birds and mice and black-eared mice can eat up to 40 monarchs per night.

-In North America, eggs and first-instar larvae of the monarch are eaten by larvae and adults of the introduced Asian lady beetle (Harmonia axyridis).
+In North America, larvae and adults of the introduced Asian lady beetle (Harmonia axyridis) feed on eggs and first-instar monarch larvae.
 The Chinese mantis (Tenodera sinensis) will consume the larvae once the gut is removed thus avoiding cardenolides.
 Predatory wasps commonly consume larvae.
-Many Hemipteran bugs including predatory stink bugs in the subfamily Asopinae and assassin bugs in family Reduviidae eat monarchs.
+Many Hemipteran bugs including predatory stink bugs in the subfamily Asopinae and assassin bugs in family Reduviidae prey on monarch caterpillars or eggs, as do many species of spiders, grasshoppers, crickets, ants, flies, beetles and other arthropods.
 Larvae can sometimes avoid predation by dropping from the plant or by jerking their bodies.

 Parasitoids, including tachinid flies and braconid wasps develop inside the monarch larvae eventually killing them and emerging from the larvae or pupa.
 Non-insect parasites and infectious diseases (pathogens) also kill monarchs.